Jeanne Hébuterne: Life with Modigliani

 Described by the writer Charles-Albert Cingria (1883–1954) as gentle, shy, quiet, and delicate, Jeanne Hébuterne became a principal subject for Modigliani's art.

 In the spring of 1918, the couple moved to the warmer climate of Nice on the French Riviera where Modigliani's agent hoped he might raise his profile by selling some of his works to the wealthy art connoisseurs who wintered there.
 While they were in Nice, their daughter, Jeanne Modigliani, was born on 29 November.
-Hébuterne faced abuse during her relationship with Modigliani, before becoming pregnant again she was suffering from depression.
+Hébuterne faced domestic violence from Modigliani during her relationship with him.
+A witness described him as behaving 'like a madman, crazy with savage hatred', throwing Jeanne against railings and dragging her along by her hair.

-The following spring, they returned to Paris and Jeanne became pregnant again.
+The following spring, they returned to Paris.
+While suffering for postnatal depression, Jeanne became pregnant again.
 By this time, Modigliani was suffering from tuberculous meningitis and his health, made worse by complications brought on by substance abuse, was deteriorating badly.